 To remove them, just use a small metal cutter to cut the crimp.

 I didn’t think adding a feather extension to the hair would be that easy but it really was.
-I know we’ll be experimenting with different feathers now and I’ll be adding some to my hair as soon as I get some more emu feathers!
+We’ll be experimenting with different feathers now and I’ll be adding some to my hair as soon as I get some more emu feathers!
+I wonder if there are other fun feather hair accessories for kids we can try!

 Would you wear feathers in your hair?